-Configuratilia dalue Type Default Description

-Param- Value

-eter

-must Map from process identi- { } The value lists processes that must be in every generated after

-contain fiers to must contain selec- decomposition environment model.

-tion descriptions for the

-property:

-{"category/name": {}}

-must not Map from process identi- {} The value lists processes that must be removed from every

-contain fiers to must contain selec- generated after decomposition environment model.

-tion descriptions for the

-property:

-{"category/name": {}}

-cover Map from process identi- The pa- Names enumerate process identifiers with actions and savescenar- fiers to coverage descrip- rameter points covered by at least a single generated IEM.

-ios tions for the property: is neces-

-{"category/name": {}} sary and

-should

-not be

-empty.
+Config- uration Param- eter Value Type Default Value Description must contain Map from process identifiers to must contain selection descriptions for the property: {"category/name": {}} {} The value lists processes that must be in every generated after decomposition environment model. must not contain Map from process identifiers to must contain selection descriptions for the property: {"category/name": {}} {} The value lists processes that must be removed from every generated after decomposition environment model. cover scenar- ios Map from process identifiers to coverage descriptions for the property: {"category/name": {}} The parameter is necessary and should not be empty.
+Names enumerate process identifiers with actions and save- points covered by at least a single generated IEM.